Administrative Policies

 Permission to use, possess or distribute Alcoholic Beverages on University Property or at a University-Sponsored Event will not be granted to:

-1. Non-University groups or organizations using University facilities under University Policy AD02, unless a written exception is granted by the Chief Risk Officer and/or the Senior VP of Finance & Business.
+1. Non-University groups or organizations using University facilities under University Policy AD02 Non-University Groups Using University Facilities, unless a written exception is granted by the policy steward.

 2. Undergraduate student groups or other organizations of which, by the nature of the organization, most of the members in the group or organization are under the age of twenty-one years.

-If permission is granted, possession, use and distribution of Alcoholic Beverages must also be in compliance with policy FN10, including Risk Management Guidelines for Alcoholic Beverages.
+If permission is granted, possession, use and distribution of Alcoholic Beverages must also be in compliance with policy FN10 Other Business Expenses and Activities.

 Sale of Alcoholic Beverages

-The sale of Alcoholic Beverages on University Property or at University-Sponsored Events is prohibited unless prior written approval is obtained as set forth herein.
-All approved sale of Alcoholic Beverages on University Property or at University-Sponsored Events shall comply with this Policy, applicable law and any other rules, regulations, policies or procedures established by the Chief Risk Officer
+The sale of Alcoholic Beverages on University Property or at University-Sponsored Events is prohibited unless prior approval is obtained as set forth herein.
+All approved sale of Alcoholic Beverages on University Property or at University-Sponsored Events shall comply with this Policy, applicable law and any other rules, regulations, policies, or procedures established by the Chief Risk Officer or their delegate.

 CASH BARS AND SIMILAR ARRANGEMENTS ON UNIVERSITY PROPERTY AND AT UNIVERSITY-SPONSORED EVENTS

 University-Sponsored Events at any other University location (i.e., locations not affiliated with the University Park campus) may use a non-University liquor licensee to provide a "cash bar" or similar arrangement.
-Non-University liquor licensees must be pre-approved by the Risk Management Office.
+The licensee must provide a certificate of liquor liability insurance and warrant that they are using RAMP certified bartenders.

 RULES FOR SERVING ALCOHOLIC BEVERAGES